Everyone loves a good rags to riches story, but you rarely hear about riches to rags — by choice!

 “I am selling almost all physical possessions.
 Will own no house.”Elon Musk

 As it turns out, the father-of-six wasn’t kidding.
-Staying true to his tweet, the Tesla billionaire listed five of his properties for a combined value of $97.5 million.
+Staying true to his tweet, the Tesla billionaire sold his entire real estate portfolio, worth more than $100 million.
 Continue reading to find out where Musk has taken up residence and hear all about his luxurious past homes.

 Where does Elon Musk live now?

 Recently named the third richest person in the world, you’d expect Elon Musk to be living in the lap of luxury.
 On the contrary, the SpaceX and Tesla CEO, 50, has quite a humble abode.

 In fact, the Silicon Valley mogul recently unloaded six of his seven California mansions and moved to a tiny house in Texas.

 Musk took to Twitter to confirm his surprising move to the Lone Star State.

 “My primary home is literally a ~$50k house in Boca Chica / Starbase that I rent from SpaceX,” he tweeted of his prefabricated home.

 He added: “It’s kinda awesome though.”

 The tiny box house now serves as the primary residence for the father-of-six.